ejgallego/HOARe2/README.md

 ### Installing Why3:

-The tool builds against Why3 0.86.1 from (http://why3.lri.fr/).
+The tool builds against Why3 0.87 from (http://why3.lri.fr/).
 See the why3 readme for why3 dependencies.
-The basic build process should go like:
+The basic build process goes like:

 ```
 $ ./configure